amake/flutter.el/README.md

      e.g. `MyLocalizations.of(context).myString`
   3. Deletes any `const` keywords that apply to the reference
   4. Appends the original string content as an end-of-line comment
-  5. Appends a definition for the string to the localizations class, e.g.
+  5. Appends a definition for the string to the template ARB file, e.g.

     ```
-    String get myString => Intl.message('Hello, world!', name: 'myString');
+    "myString": "Hello, world!",
     ```
-- `flutter-l10n-externalize-at-point`: Does all of the above but for the string literal at point only; kills the definition instead of adding it to the localizations class.
+- `flutter-l10n-externalize-at-point`: Does all of the above but for the string literal at point only; kills the definition instead of adding it to the template ARB file.

 ## Lint your localization strings